youtube/cobalt/README.md

     very small amount of memory available for applications.
-This usually is somewhere in the ballpark of 200MB-500MB, including graphics and media memory, as opposed to multiple gigabytes of CPU memory (and more gigabytes of GPU memory) in modern desktop computers.
+This usually is somewhere in the ballpark of 200MB-500MB, including graphics and media memory, as opposed to multiple gigabytes of CPU memory (and more gigabytes of GPU memory) in modern desktop and laptop computers, and mobile devices.
   * **Slow CPUs.** Most CE devices have much slower CPUs than what is available on even a budget desktop computer.
 Minor performance concerns can be greatly exaggerated, which seriously affects priorities.
+  * **Fewer cores.** CE System-on-a-Chip (SoC) processors often do not have as many processor cores as we are used to in modern computers.
+Many deployed devices still only have a single core.
   * **Sometimes No GPU.** Not all CE devices have a monster GPU to throw shaders at to offload CPU work.
 A different strategy is required to maximize leverage of an accelerated blitter, which is all some older devices have.
-Some newer CE devices have a GPU, but it's not nearly as powerful as what one would even see on a Laptop.
+Some newer CE devices have a GPU, but it's not nearly as powerful as what one would even see on a laptop.
   * **Sometimes No JIT.** Many CE devices are dealing with "High-Value Content," and, as such, are very sensitive to security concerns.
 Ensuring that writable pages are not executable is a strong security protocol that can